Healthy Ageing

 Myth 1.
 Older athletes cannot get stronger or improve their physical capacity

 According to the CrossFit view of ageing, strength and muscle mass do not decline with age but rather with inactivity.
-You can get stronger and significantly improve your capacity if you do resistance training frequently, properly, and consistently (read our article about CrossFit when you are over 30).
+You can get stronger and significantly improve your capacity if you do resistance training frequently, properly, and consistently Read our article about CrossFit when you are over 30.

 Intensity is most commonly associated with maximizing rate of return in favorable adaptation.
 This means: intensity is the pathway to results, independent of age.
-The misconception is that an older person is at higher risk if he/she trains at high intensity, and that moderate training would be better.
+The misconception is that an older person is at higher risk if they train at high intensity, and that moderate training would be better.
 According to the CrossFit view of ageing, it is not about training at moderate intensity (taking it easy), but about training at relative intensity.
 Relative intensity means working to the boundary of physical and psychological tolerance and not beyond.
-The risk of training at high intensity is much more related to the condition of person, than to his/ her age.
+The risk of training at high intensity is much more related to the condition of person, than to their age.
 A deconditioned youngster might be at higher risk than a fit master.
 And a person who trains irregularly is at higher risk than someone who trains regularly.
+Nevertheless, it is important to take into account medical conditions and physical and mental impairments and modify the training program accordingly.
+But that goes for older as well as for younger people.
+(CrossFit and injuries: the red flags).

 Myth 3.
 Older athletes need a simpler training program and avoid high skill training, gymnastics and weightlifting